InstaPig/Modelling-Cities-Development-with-OSM/README.md

 Here are the steps to be followed to do the feature extraction from OpenStreetMap:

 ### Data Extraction.ipynb <a name="extract"></a>
 This workbook retrieve the edit history of POIs from the original document downloaded from OSM.
-The cleaned data would contain all the edits of POIs lies within the category under study.
+The cleaned data would contain all the edits of POIs lies within the interested category (in our case, we have retrieved all edits that is related to 'Amenity POIs').
+Each record is then stored as a row in a table.
+With timestamp & edit ID associated, we will then be able to deduce all the changes happened in each of the POIs.
 An example of extracted data can be find below:

 <p align="center">
   <img width="600"  src="Plot/Tabular Data Example.png">